dhei/dhei.github.io/posts/us-national-parks-rating.md

 In my opinion, it's a bit unfair to compare Shenandoah to the parks in the West, because the Appalachians are not comparable to Rockies or the Cascades.

-### Category B: Unique geological/biological features is the main attraction
+### Category 2: Unique geological/biological features is the main attraction
-### B1: outstanding geological features
+### 2A: outstanding geological features
 - White Sands
 - Badlands
 - Death Valley